pydemo/prep-logs/bigdata.md

 delete marker| (also known as a tombstone marker) is written to indicate the fact that the given key has been deleted LSM-trees |are storing data in multipage blocks that are arranged in a B-tree-like structure on disk three major components to HBase:| the client library, at least one master server, and many region servers.
+**HBase**| is a distributed, persistent, strictly consistent storage system with near-optimal write—in terms of I/O channel saturation—and excellent read performance, and it makes efficient use of disk space by supporting pluggable compression algorithms that can be selected based on the nature of the data in specific column families.